 Paid search can be a valuable component of an integrated marketing campaign.
 From budget considerations to campaign visibility, every aspect plays a role in shaping the outcome.
 Regular and thorough analysis of analytics is crucial for staying on course, with the flexibility to adapt and optimize for peak performance.
 To get you started on beginning a paid search campaign for your B2B organization, we cover some of the paid search basics you need to set yourself up for success.

-From the beginning you should define what you are trying to achieve when obtaining clicks to your website or certain landing page.
+Set yourself up for success by defining what you are trying to achieve with your paid search campaign.
 There are a variety of goals that you can set.
 Here are some to consider:

 - Build brand awareness

 - Lead generation

 - Drive engagement to a content asset